What Is Buy Now Pay Later?

 Some merchants might pass on the BNPL fee to customers too.
 Think of this as like a credit card transaction or convenience fee.

-BNPL drawbacks
+BNPL Drawbacks

 The biggest fishhook for BNPL customers is that the providers hammer customers with late fees, especially customers who might lose track of multiple purchases.
 Over the short term, this will quickly add up to be more than the high interest rates on a credit card.